Infinite-dimensional stochastic differential equations for Coulomb random point fields: Introduction

+Although the second derivation is the most fundamental, it relies on the first derivation, on the convergence of a related family of Dirichlet forms, and on a sandwich-type convergence theorem built upon these results.
+The uniqueness of solutions to the ISDE is indispensable for implementing the sandwich-type convergence.

+These results justify the ISDE and provide a simulation scheme for the limiting stochastic dynamics.

-In \cite{o.gin}, the vanishing of self-diffusion was proved for the Ginibre interacting Brownian motion.
-The decisive mechanism behind this phenomenon is the number rigidity of the stationary random point field.
+In \cite{o.Gin}, the vanishing of self-diffusion was proved for the Ginibre interacting Brownian motion.
+The decisive mechanism behind this phenomenon is the number rigidity of the stationary RPF.
+In contrast, in \cite{o.p}, it was proved that the self-diffusion coefficient is strictly positive for any potential in Ruelle's class with convex hardcore in dimensions $ d \ge 2 $.

+Taken together, these results highlight a structural distinction between Coulomb interactions and Ruelle-type interactions.
 With the present results in place, it is natural to formulate the following conjecture:

 \textbf{Conjecture.} For translation-invariant Coulomb interacting Brownian motions in two dimensions, the self-diffusion coefficient vanishes at every inverse temperature $\beta > 0$.
 In contrast, for every $d \ge 3$, we conjecture that Coulomb interacting Brownian motions are always diffusive, i.e., their self-diffusion coefficient is strictly positive for all $\beta > 0$.